Reverse Prompt Engineering: Methodology

 \section{Methodology}

-We formalize the language model inversion problem as follows: given a set of $n$ responses, denoted as $A = \{a_1, a_2, \dots, a_n\}$, generated by submitting a single prompt $p$ to a large language model (LLM) $n$ times, the objective is to design a reverse prompt engineering method, denoted as $RPE$, that can infer the original prompt $p$ from the response set $A$, which means the output $p'$ of $RPE$ is same as the original prompt $p$.
+We formalize the language model inversion problem as follows: given a set of $n$ responses, denoted as $A = \{a_1, a_2, \dots, a_n\}$, generated by submitting a single prompt $p$ to an LLM $n$ times, the objective is to design a language model inversion method, denoted as $RPE$, that can infer the original prompt $p$ from the response set $A$, which means the output $p'$ of $RPE$ should be the same as the original prompt $p$:

+Here, $d$ could be any score measuring the difference between two prompts.
+The intriguing part is that $p$ is latent and thus unknown.
 In this setup, the LLM is treated as a black box, meaning that, aside from the text outputs, no access is granted to its internal parameters or mechanisms.
-Moreover, the $RPE$ method is developed under a zero-shot constraint, where no prior training data or additional examples of outputs (beyond the given set) are available, and no training is required in the development of the method.
+Moreover, the $RPE$ method is developed under a zero-shot constraint, where no prior training data or additional examples of outputs (beyond the given set) are available, and no training is permitted in the development of the method.